 The DNP student works with a faculty mentor to begin implementation of his or her DNP project.
 The student also establishes the expanded advanced nursing DNP role focusing on a population of interest.
 The student is required to submit an individualized practicum proposal and objectives for the practicum experience.
-Prerequisite: NURS 701 and NURS 761 Corequisite: NURS 762.
+Prerequisites: NURS 701 and NURS 761 Corequisite: NURS 762.

 NURS 703: DNP Practicum III: Application of Evidence-Based Practice - 1-3 credits

 The DNP student continues to work with a faculty mentor to implement his or her DNP project.
 This includes analysis of data and drafting a report of the DNP project.
 The student is required to submit an individualized practicum proposal and objectives for the practicum experience.
-Prerequisite: NURS 702 and NURS 762, Corequisite: NURS 763.
+Prerequisites: NURS 702 and NURS 762, Corequisite: NURS 763.

 NURS 704: Application of Evidence-Based Practice IV - 1-3 credits